 - PRESSING - Press gathers on the wrong side of the fabric.
 Use the point of the iron to push open the gathers and make them full.

 Gathering Fabric - In Conclusion

-Why not try them all and harvest your gathers into a scrapbook where you can refer to the one that suited your style and the fabric you choose.
-Keeping notes about the sewing skills you learned makes a useful reference for the future.
+Why not try all the gathering fabric methods and put the swatches into a scrapbook where you can refer to the one that suits the fabric you choose.
+Keeping notes about the gathering stitch you learned and how to gather fabric makes a useful reference for the future.

 - Sewing machine

 - Sewing tools - thread, pins, scissors

 - Main Fabric